nordeim/misc/tools/prompts.md

 <content of `path3/filename3.ext3` added here, taken wholesale straight from `path3/filename3.ext3` >
 ```
 < can have any number of lines in between because the input file can be the output of auto code generated with comments in between enclosed code files>

+---
+Please double-check that your Python script for extracting embedded code files meets the following criteria/rules.
+Create a complete updated python script if your previous generated script do not comply with any of the rules below:

+1. Parse command-line arguments (sys.argv), prompt if missing.
+2. Check input file exists and is a text file (no null bytes).
+3. Read all lines from input.
+4. Use regex to find code fences: opening ```ext, closing ```.
+5. For each opening fence:
+   a.
+Try to extract filename from the preceding line if it matches “# path/filename”.
+   b.
+Else, try the next line if it matches “// path/filename” (handling quoted or unquoted filenames).
+   c.
+If neither, reject this block.
+   d.
+Scan forward for the matching closing fence.
+If none, reject.
+6. If filename and closing fence found:
+   a.
+Normalize and strip quotes/backticks.
+   b.
+Create parent directories as needed.
+   c.
+Write the content lines (excluding any filename marker) to the target file.
+   d.
+Log success; increment counter.
+7. At the end, log summary: total blocks found, extracted, rejected with reasons.
+8. Wrap in main() guard, use clear print statements for progress and summary.
+9. will always overwrite the existing file, meaning content with duplicate filenames should sequentially overwrite the previous content.
+The content of the same (duplicate) filenames should contain the last content processed.
+The rule is always to overwrite existing content with the same filename, but give a warning about this happening so that the user can later check the source input file for any possible error.

+Cases to be rejected:
+- Blocks without proper filename markers.
+- Missing closing fence.